 This isn’t a criticism as much as it is a recognition of the normal communication challenges that churches face.
 Think through the social interactions on a typical Sunday morning.

 You show up and your first interaction (provided you don’t get stopped in the parking lot) is with the greeter at the front door.
-This exchange is pleasant and enthusiastic, but it’s trivial: it never goes beyond pleasantries.
+This exchange is pleasant and enthusiastic, but it’s trivial: It never goes beyond pleasantries.

 Then you’re instructed to greet your neighbors in the middle of the service, so you have to stand up and make small talk with all the people around your seat.
 Afterward, there’s an extended period of milling around with lots of casual conversation.

-While introverts don’t necessarily need to be catered to, there are ways that churches can help make church conversations more engaging for introverts (and for extroverts—they’re not generally excited about superficial conversations either).
+While introverts don’t necessarily need to be catered to, there are ways that churches can help make church conversations more engaging for introverts (and for extroverts—they’re not generally excited about superficial conversations, either).

 - Make sure that you’re not mistaking conversations with community.
 Just because people are exchanging words doesn’t mean that they’re experiencing community.
-Don’t set up greeters so that they’re barriers to getting in the church, and see if you can open a pathway from the door to the sanctuary so people don’t feel like they have to engage if they choose not to.
+Don’t set up greeters so that they’re barriers to getting in the church.
+See if you can open a pathway from the door to the sanctuary so people don’t feel like they have to engage if they choose not to.
 By simply giving people the choice to opt out of small talk, you’re elevating the kind of interactions that happen on a Sunday morning.

 - Before you excuse people after a service, why not give them a topic for discussion?
-If you’re preaching on the parable of the good Samaritan, why not excuse them by saying, “On your way out, talk to someone about how a negative stereotype was challenged by an act of kindness you experienced.”
+If you’re preaching on the parable of the Good Samaritan, why not excuse them by saying, “On your way out, talk to someone about how a negative stereotype was challenged by an act of kindness you experienced.”
 This way you’ve opened up the potential for deeper discussion among people mingling after the message.

 2. Manufactured enthusiasm